 The Vanguard Balanced Fund is best suited for those who want to invest in a balanced fund that will provide some exposure to stocks, as well as having the option of including bonds and cash.

 VBIAX invests 60% assets in stocks and 40% in bonds.
+As of March 2022, the asset value stood at $56.81 billion with 15,510 holdings.
 As of now, the fund is closed for new investors, except for the Admiral shares that are offered under a different class of shares with a $3000 minimum investment.

 VBIAX allocates stocks on two main broad indexes, based on the CRSP U.S. Total Market Index.